 On any other day of the year, Christopher’s makes pancakes for London.
 However on Pancake Day, London has to make pancakes for itself.
 Meaning you can top your own pancakes with bacon and ice cream, should you wish…

-Details: Open 11.30am-11.30pm on the 5th, book here | 18 Wellington Street, WC2E 7DD
+Details: Open 11.30am-Midnight on the 25th, book here | 18 Wellington Street, WC2E 7DD

 The Delaunay won’t be doing anything special this Pancake Day.
 Other than cooking some of the best pancakes in the city, as they do every other day of the year, of course.
 They come in stacks of three, and are like little fluffy blueberry-topped clouds.

-Details: Weekdays 7am-11.30am, weekends 11am-5pm | 55 Aldwych, WC2B 4BB
+Details: Weekdays 7am-11.30am (weekends 11am-5pm) | 55 Aldwych, WC2B 4BB

 Hoppers | Soho/Marylebone